kostyaVyrodov/education/networks/README.md

 **Logical network components** are used to crate a logical topology of a network.
 Logical components explains how hardware is organized or how it transfers data across network

+**DMZ** is a physical or logical subnetwork that contains and exposes an organization's external-facing services to an untrusted, usually larger, network such as the Internet.a

 ## Tools

 `ping <dns name>` is a tool allowing to test if a particular host is reachable